cloud-it-services/miefalarm/README.md

 The firmware is based on [Mongoose OS](https://mongoose-os.com/mos.html) and can be used freely.
 See [Mongoose OS C/C++ quickstart](https://mongoose-os.com/docs/mongoose-os/quickstart/develop-in-c.md) for the C/C++ development introduction.
-Once the firmware has been installed, the device acts as an access point to which you can connect via smartphone, for example.

 ### Build and installation